 Wildfire regulations and permit processes:

-Many subdivisions have prepared and adopted Community Wildfire Protection Plans (CWPP) that identify collaboratively developed action steps for reducing hazards and risks associated with wildfire.
+Many subdivisions have prepared and adopted Community Wildfire Protection Plans (CWPP) that identify collaboratively developed action steps reducing hazards and risks associated with wildfire.

 Steep Slopes and Soil Hazards